Dosage Form: injection, solution

 (given once daily)

-Table 3 provides the recommended (once daily) maintenance dose for adult patients according to lean body weight and renal function.
+Table 3 provides the recommended (once daily) maintenance dose for adults and pediatric patients over 10 years old according to lean body weight and renal function.
 The doses are based on studies in adult patients with heart failure.
 Alternatively, the maintenance dose may be estimated by the following formula (peak body stores lost each day through elimination):

 Total Maintenance Dose = Loading Dose (i.e., Peak Body Stores) x % Daily Loss/100